gntlmnoffice/archlinux-guide/4-programs.md

 - `cura` for 3D printing slicer.
 - `openscad` for 3D CAD script based modeller.
 - `openshot` for a video editor.
-- `transmission-gtk` and `transmission-ctl` for GUI and CLI versions of [Transmission](https://wiki.archlinux.org/index.php/Transmission) for a BitTorrent client.
+- `transmission-gtk` and `transmission-cli` for GUI and CLI versions of [Transmission](https://wiki.archlinux.org/index.php/Transmission) for a BitTorrent client.
 - [plex-media-server](https://wiki.archlinux.org/index.php/Plex)<sup>AUR</sup> for *Plex*.
 See instructions to [setup](https://wiki.archlinux.org/index.php/Plex#Setup).
 - For *PIA* see instructions [here](https://wiki.archlinux.org/index.php/Private_Internet_Access#Official_installation_script).
 - [ranger](https://wiki.archlinux.org/index.php/Ranger) for a file manager, install `w3m` and add the line `set preview_images true` to the config file to show images, it works with *Alacritty*.